Updated on March 27, 2023

 This week’s minorities in cartoons entry is Tasmanian Devil (real name Hugh Dawkins), a DC Comics superhero and member of the team the Global Guardians.
-Hugh first appeared in “Super Friends” #7 (October 1977).
-Writer E. Nelson Bridwell and artist Ramona Fradon created Hugh.
+Hugh first appeared in “Super Friends” #7 (October 1977), and was created by writer E. Nelson Bridwell and artist Ramona Fradon.

-Dawkins’ backstory doesn’t give the origin of his powers (besides being born with them).
-However, he has the ability to transform at will into a human-sized Tasmanian devil (in a similar fashion to a werewolf), with super-strength and razor-sharp claws/fangs.
+Dawkins’ backstory states he’s a metahuman who was born with his powers.
+He has the ability to transform at will into a human-sized Tasmanian devil (in a similar fashion to a werewolf), with super-strength and razor-sharp claws/fangs.
 As such, Dawkins decided to use his abilities to fight crime and function as a superhero in his native Australia.
 Dawkins did joke once about the origin of his powers (as a mash-up of various cliched superhero origins).

 Despite his more aggressive manner while transformed, as Dawkins he’s generally a pacifist and friendly.
 Tasmanian Devil also tends to use various Australian colloquialisms.

 Hugh was revealed to be gay in “Justice League Quarterly” #8 (September 1992).
-Later stories showed Hugh dating the Mikaal Tomas Starman.
+Later stories showed Hugh dating the Mikaal Tomas version of Starman.

 A low point (for Tasmanian Devil, treatment of gay characters in Big Two comics, and superhero comics in general) was the 2009 miniseries “Justice League: Cry For Justice.”
 There, Tasmanian Devil was killed, skinned, and turned into a rug by the villain Prometheus.
 Fortunately, this was undone in a 2011 storyline, and Dawkins was brought back to life.

 Finally, if you’re wondering, Tasmanian Devil has no relation to the more famous Tasmanian Devil of “Looney Tunes” fame.
-However, media conglomerate Time Warner is the owner of both characters.
+However, Warner Bros. is the owner of both characters.

 Image art by Brett Booth.
 (DC Comics)